 Take a look at the copy Pinpaper adds beneath their basic product description.
-They know buyers want to know how much product they actually get with their purchase, so they offer a few examples.
+The company knows that buyers want to know how much product they actually get with their purchase, so they offer a few different examples.

-On a product page, your call-to-action is the “buy now” or “add to cart” button.
-There should only be one call to action on the page.
+As mentioned before, your Call-to-Action is the “Buy Now” or “Add to Cart” button.
+There should only be one on the page.

 Optimizing this element is easy.
-Make your button stand out from the page so there’s no mistaking it.
+Ensure that your button stands out from the rest of the page so there’s no mistaking it.
 Use a color that contrasts with the rest of the page.
 Don’t get clever with the language here.
 You want your shoppers to understand the button’s purpose right away.

 If your page doesn’t perform well, visitors won’t stick around to enjoy it.
 You have two technical factors to consider:

-82% of online shoppers shop using mobile devices.
-35% of them are mobile-only shoppers.
-On top of that, Google shows preference to sites that perform well on mobile.
-So if your site doesn’t work well on mobile devices, you’re losing traffic and sales.
+On top of that, Google gives preference to WordPress sites that perform well on mobile.
+So, if your site doesn’t work well on mobile devices, you’re losing traffic and sales.

 Use a responsive theme that’s designed well for mobile.
 Test your pages in multiple browsers to make sure it collapses appropriately on mobile devices.
 Ensure it looks good and functions properly.

-They may seem like simple additions, but reviews and ratings are powerful conversion boosters.
-Like trust badges and seals, they are a kind of social proof people use to make decisions before making their own purchase.
+They may seem like simple additions, but reviews, ratings, and testimonials are powerful conversion boosters.
+Like trust badges and seals, they are a kind of social proof people use to make buying decisions.

-85% of consumers today trust online reviews as much as personal recommendations.
-They use reviews to better understand the product or service, address their objections, and make sure it will serve their needs.
+Online shoppers use reviews to better understand your products or services, address their objections, and make sure it will serve their needs.

 Send your customers an email after they have had time to enjoy their purchase.
 Encourage them to submit ratings and reviews.
-(Some people won’t be willing to write a comment, so make sure there’s a one-click rating option.)
+Keep in mind that some people won’t be willing to write a comment, so make sure there’s a one-click rating option.
 In some cases, you may have to offer an incentive.
 Publish their reviews on your product pages.

 One of the best ways to convince your shoppers to buy right now is to create a sense of urgency.
 By leveraging their fear of missing out, you can convince them that there’s no better time to make a purchase than right now.

 Creating urgency is tricky and how you use it depends on what you sell.
-In some cases, creating urgency is as simple as announcing a limited sale.
+In some cases, creating urgency is as simple as announcing a limited-time offer.
 Shoppers are more likely to convert if they think they will miss out on a great deal.

 In other cases, however, customers don’t accept that kind of artificial scarcity.
-They know, for instance, that you aren’t going to run out of ebooks.
-So you have to use your copy and images to explain how their problems will persist every minute they don’t make a purchase.
+They know, for instance, that you aren’t going to run out of eBooks.
+So, you have to use your copy and images to explain how their problems will persist every minute they don’t make a purchase from you.